benkeen/generatedata/README.md

 http://benkeen.github.io/generatedata/

 Installation is really, really simple.
 I deliberately wrote the script to be as self-contained as possible and not require additional PHP/Server configuration when setting it up.
 That said, it *does* require PHP 5.3.0 or later.
+See the documentation for more info.

 ## Test Coverage